RaGowtham/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

 The procedure to describes how to create Ubuntu image with SD Card on **LEC-PX30 with Industrial Pi-SMARC**.
 The version of Ubuntu used is 18.04.3 LTS.

-**Note:** PX30 Buildroot only is generated for eMMC booting by default.
-Therefore, we provide these steps how to generate Ubuntu image for SD caed.

-[Ryan] is it ture??

 ##   Recommended Hardware